 Instead, the client was dependent on the agency for success.

-We imagined a different model, one that went beyond the too-common "hire a coach and wait" approach:
+We imagined a different model, one that went beyond the too-common "hire and agency and wait" approach: